 code = <<~CODE module ApplicationHelper def broken_helper_in_application_helper if true else link_to 'somewhere', some_view_path(foo: 'false') end end end CODE RubyVM::InstructionSequence.compile(code).to_binary

-Updated by ujihisa (Tatsuhiro Ujihisa) almost 2 years ago
+Updated by ujihisa (Tatsuhiro Ujihisa) about 4 years ago

 I'm not sure if it's going to be backported to current stable version 2.5 but let me clarify couple things just in case for future.